Jen Lewin is an internationally renowned light and interactive sculptor whose studio is located in Boulder, Colorado.

 As a trained architect, Lewin’s pieces are often the scale of buildings and rooms.
 She creates experiences and environments that are both part of, and integrated into, a physical space.
-For example, her work “The Pool” spanned almost a quarter acre and involved 120 interactive, glowing, outdoor light platforms that when stood upon, interact with each other.
-Her 2008 piece “The Moths,” was composed of three giant, translucent, silk robotic moths set to movement based on how someone moves under them.
+For example, her work “The Pool” spans almost a quarter acre and involves more than 100 interactive, glowing, outdoor light platforms that when stood upon, interact with each other.
+“The Moths,” is composed of three giant, translucent, silk robotic moths set to movement based on how someone moves under them.

 While Lewin’s pieces may seem very technically complex, she has developed a system that uses her own custom simple raw tools to create complex, robust, interactive works with longevity.
 Her works can be waterproof and weatherproof.
 They can survive harsh conditions, and do not require enormous technical maintenance.
 She uses small microcontrollers and custom electronics, that allow her pieces to run for years without upkeep and provide her with infinite ways to capture user feedback, such as how a person is moving through a space or touching an object.
 With these tools, Lewin is capable of creating an infinite variety of work that allows her to create magical pieces that capture viewers and engage them in a space.